 If your basement is unfinished, it could also be contributing to energy loss and higher energy bills.
 This is one of the reasons why keeping an unfinished basement could be a mistake.
 Consider finishing your basement.
 Not only will you have a more energy-efficient space and more livable square footage, but you could also save on your energy bills.

-For help with your next home improvement project, contact Zephyr Thomas.
+For help completing your home improvement resolutions and with your next home improvement project, contact Zephyr Thomas.
 We’ve been helping homeowners with their home improvement needs in Lancaster County for over 60 years.
-Call us at 717-399-4708 to start a free estimate for your next project or stop by our showroom to get inspired!
+Whatever type of home improvement you’re interested in, call us at 717-399-4708 to start a free estimate for your next project or stop by our showroom to get inspired!